-Annuities: Beware of Unsuitable Investments for Seniors
+Annuities: Unsuitable Investments for Seniors

 With billions of dollars in sales to be made, insurance companies may offer commissions as high as 10 percent to agents to sell products like long-term deferred annuities to senior citizens.
 In this environment, consumers should arm themselves with information to protect their interests.
 The Attorney General provides the following tips to consider before purchasing an annuity: